wang-jingyi/wang-jingyi.github.io/_pages/about.md

 #### Research Interest

-I’m broadly interested in problems in the junction of formal methods, software engineering, system security and machine learning.
-My current research interests are focused on the design/software aspects of building trustworthy Artificial Intelligence (AI) systems and reliable cyber-physical systems (CPS) using techniques like testing, program analysis and formal verification.
+In general, my research aims to answer the question: *how to better design, implement and analyze systems, with a focus on artificial intelligence (AI) systems and cyber-physical systems (CPS), using various software engineering (SE) techniques ranging from formal methods, program analysis to software testing.*

+#### Vacencies

-*I am actively looking for self-motivated PostDoc/PhD/master/research assistants/research interns to join my research group at ZJU.
-Feel free to contact me if you are interested in the above research topics.
-Preferred PhD candidates should either be good at programming or maths, and more importantly love doing research.*
+**I am actively looking for self-motivated PostDoc/PhD/master/research assistants/research interns with internationally competative packages to join my group at ZJU.** Feel free to drop me an email if you are interested in any of the above research topics.
+Preferred PhD candidates should either be good at programming or maths, and more importantly love doing research.

 For ZJU students, check out [my *Google Calendar*](https://calendar.google.com/calendar/embed?src=qkh51dmm82eftcjm349nq3lkr8%40group.calendar.google.com&ctz=Asia%2FSingapore) if you wish to have a talk.